smiah069/helloWorld/emacs-help.md

 >
 > (setq dired-listing-switches "-aBhl  --group-directories-first")
 >
 in the *.emacs* file should solve the problem.
-However, adding the above lines in the *Aquamacs Preferences.el*  file  in macOS will given an error; something like: "Listing directory failed but 'access-file' worked".
-To solve this problem macOS, to the following:
+However, adding the above lines in the *Aquamacs Preferences.el*  file  in macOS will given an error; something like: "Listing directory failed but 'access-file' worked" or "No such program *gls*  ... " To solve this problem macOS, to the following:
 * Install *coreutils*; one can use *brew install coreutils* in the terminal to install the *coreutils* package
 * Add the following two lines
 >
 >(setq insert-directory-program "gls" dired-use-ls-dired t)
+>
 >(setq dired-listing-switches "-aBhl  --group-directories-first")
 >